Skip to main content

 Willie was chief of the Shoshone at Washakie from at least 1915.
 Washakie is the name of the land in Box Elder County, Utah, allotted by the LDS Church for the settling of the converted Shoshone.
 Ottogary traveled extensively to keep in touch with Shoshone and other Indians in Nevada, Idaho, Wyoming, and various parts of Utah.
 He also represented the Shoshone at Washakie in Washington D.C. in repeated efforts by the tribe to uphold their rights and preserve their lands.
 He was a key player in the 1917-18 draft resistance activities among the Gosiute-Shoshone people in Duck Creek, Utah.

-Willie was baptized a member of the Church of Jesus Christ of Latter-Day Saints on August 1, 1875.
+Willie was baptized a member of The Church of Jesus Christ of Latter-Day Saints on August 1, 1875.
 He was ordained a Seventy (a church administrative position) in 1907.
 He also served a two month stake mission to the Shoshone people in 1913.

 Extent

-1 box (.5 linear foot)
+1 box (.5 linear feet)

 Abstract